bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 The parameter file may be changed with value ``MAX_BB_EVAL 150``, and the second run of NOMAD will start where it was, with evaluation 101.

+Adding an algorithm
+"""""""""""""""""""

+Adding its own code for optimization into NOMAD is possible.
+The license of NOMAD allows it.
+Please note that C++ object oriented programming skills are required for this task.
+NOMAD libraries offers many functionalities and classes to make this process less difficult.

+We make the distinction between a method to generate trial points based on an iterative algorithm (like Nelder Mead for example) or a single pass method to generate new points (like Latin Hypercube sampling).

+NOMAD allows this new method to be used as a Mads search method or as a standalone optimization strategy (without Mads).
+A template algorithm is provided in ``$NOMAD_HOME/src/Algos/TemplateAlgo``.
+Both utilization (search method or standalone optimization) are illustrated.
+The modifications to implement a new algorithm span over several classes and files.
+To control a new algorithm, several new parameters maybe added in ``$NOMAD_HOME/src/Attribute/runAttributesDefinition.txt``.

+In complement of Mads poll step, a new algorithm within Mads search step can help provide diversity and exploration of the design space.
+To obtain a diversity of trial points from different algorithms one must restrain the evaluation budget given to a new algorithm.
+Enabling a new Mads search method, requires to add it in the list of available search methods (see in ``NOMAD::Search::init()`` function).

+To run standalone new optimization algorithm, it must be enabled in the ``$NOMAD_HOME/src/Algos/MainStep.cpp`` (see in ``NOMAD::MainStep::start()`` function for examples).

 Doxygen
 -------